NASA · ARTEMIS PROGRAM · HUMANS BACK TO THE MOON

 Artemis III — Crewed Lander Test in Earth Orbit

 Not a lunar landing.
 Artemis III will launch Orion with crew to Earth orbit, where they will rendezvous and dock with SpaceX's Starship HLS and Blue Origin's Blue Moon lander — both launched separately.
 The mission tests docking procedures, pressure suit operations (AxEMU suits), and crew transfer between vehicles.
 Essential rehearsal for Artemis IV.
-SLS core stage already at Kennedy Space Center as of April 2026.
+The crew was named on 9 June 2026: commander Randy Bresnik, pilot Luca Parmitano (the first ESA astronaut assigned to an Artemis mission), and mission specialists Frank Rubio and Andre Douglas.
+Rocket assembly is now well underway: booster stacking began in the Vehicle Assembly Building in July 2026, all four RS-25 engines were delivered on 21 July, and the Orion crew and service modules were joined in early August.
+Administrator Isaacman says he is 'extremely confident' of a 2027 launch.

 2028